machal/cssmine-content/uvod.md

 Even though I have done everything to avoid errors, there still might be some left in the e-book.
-Therefore, do not hesitate and report any errors you might find as all users will get an update of the e-book from time to time.
+Therefore, do not hesitate and report any errors you might find as all users will get an updated version of the e-book.

-I will be glad for any feedback in general or an e-book review.
+I will also be glad for any feedback in general or an e-book review.
 Send your comment to <martin@cssmine.com>.

-Who Is the E-book For and Why Did it Come To Life?
+Who Is the E-book For and Why Did It Come to Life?
 --------------------------------------------------

-The very basis of the e-book lie in several years of writing a CSS3 guide at Vzhuru dolu – <http://www.vzhurudolu.cz/> - a Czech version of CSS Mine.
+The very basis of this e-book lies in several years of writing a CSS3 guide at Vzhuru dolu – <http://www.vzhurudolu.cz/> - a Czech version of CSS Mine.

-The text that you have just started to read guides developers through the current state of the web user interface (UI).
+The text you have just started to read guides developers through the current state of the web user interface (UI).

 It will be your everyday buddy when applying CSS in practice, helping especially beginners and intermediate developers.
 The experienced ones will appreciate a